ingadhoc/odoo-argentina/l10n_ar_bank/README.rst

 Agregado de CBU a bancos y listado de Bancos Argentinos
 =======================================================

-Listado de entidades financieras habilitadas por el BCRA.
+* Listado de entidades financieras habilitadas por el BCRA en la República Argentina.

-Este módulo le permite tener a disposición el listado actualizado de las entidades bancarias de la República Argentina.
+* Filtro para buscar las cuentas bancarias por nombre de banco

 Installation
 ============

 To install this module, you need to:

 #.
-Do this ...
+Just install the module

 Configuration
 =============

 To configure this module, you need to:

 #.
-Go to ...
+Nothing to do

 Usage
 =====

 To use this module, you need to:

-#.
-Go to ...

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot